seqan/seqan/manual/source/Tutorial/Algorithms/Alignment/MultipleSequenceAlignment.rst

 .. includefrags:: demos/tutorial/multiple_sequence_alignment/msa.cpp.stdout

 Note that we stored the MSA in an :dox:`Align` object which allows easy access to the individual rows of the MSA as :dox:`Gaps` objects.
-:dox:`globalMsaAlignment` also allows storing the alignment as an :dox:`AlignmentGraph`.
+:dox:`globalMsaAlignment` also allows storing the alignment as a :dox:`AlignmentGraph`.
 While this data structure makes other operations easier, it is less intuitive than the tabular represention of the :dox:`Align` class.

 Assignment 1